BBC Climate Editor Loses it with PM Over Cumbria Coal Mine

 He did manage to stop himself just short of overtly calling the PM a hypocrite at one point, so one headache avoided for the BBC…

-Incidentally the proposed coal mine is not for energy production – which would be against the government’s Net Zero policy, it is for steel production.
+Incidentally the proposed coal mine is not for energy production – which would be against the government’s Net Zero policy – it is for steel production.
 If the coking coal produced isn’t extracted in the UK it will have to be imported – generating far more pollution.
-Likewise if steel is not manufactured in the UK it will need to be imported – generating far more pollution.
+Likewise, if steel is not manufactured in the UK it will need to be imported – generating far more pollution.
 The UK coal plant will also be far more environmentally sensitive than the alternative.
 If Britain is to level up and remain an industrial manufacturer, it is an essential resource…

-Note: UPDATE: A co-conspirator rightly points out that Justin Rowlatt’s sister, Cordelia, is a twice-arrested Insulate Britain activist whose name even appears on a National Highways injunction for her repeated protests.
-Surprise, surprise.